RyanJL18/Pyber_Analysis/README.md

 We can use this chart to visualize the total fare amounts over time based on city type.

 ## Conclusion
-While the highest fare amounts can be seen coming from Urban cities, the rural cities with the lowest fare amounts can be viewed as the cities most in need of these services based on the ride to driver ratio.
-Since the number of rides to total drivers in suburban and (most drastically) rural areas, we can predict that high cost and lack of available drivers may cause a loss of revenue.
-In order to capitalize on the demand in those areas, I would reccommend for a push to hire drivers in the Rural and Suburban neighborhoods.
+While the highest fare amounts can be seen coming from urban cities, the rural cities with the lowest fare amounts can be viewed as the cities with the greatest opportunity for growth in business.
+Since the number of total drivers in suburban and (most drastically) rural areas cannot meet the demand of rides, we can predict that high cost and lack of available drivers may cause a loss of revenue.
+To capitalize on the demand in those areas, I would recommend for a push to hire drivers in the rural and suburban neighborhoods.